DAILY CASE REPORTS ARE HERE

 Q: “I’ve heard there’s a case at my school, why isn’t it in the total?”

-A: Our process is confirm, contact trace, notify those who need to quarantine, send out schoolwide notification, and then list current (not cumulative) totals to this page every Friday.
+A: Our process is confirm, contact trace, notify those who need to quarantine, and then list current (not cumulative) totals to this page every Friday.
 Also, please note that the counts include positive cases only, not precautionary quarantines.

 Q: “I know someone who has been absent for more than a week.
 Is this a positive case we have not been made aware of?”